walidchikhi/EPyGrAM/README.md

 ---

+# A version where we divided libs4py.so into two libraries to separate formats and spectral transforms handling within EPyGrAM

 The epygram library package is a set of Python classes and functions designed to handle meteorological fields in Python, as well as interfacing their storage in various usual (or not) data formats.

 Dependencies